Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human Intention Priors: Evaluation on the Human-in-loop Driving Platform

 \subsubsection{Interpretability of Intent}

-Subjective evaluations of interpretability of intent for the proposed strategy and comparative strategies were statistically compared across different priority scenarios.
-Box plots depicting these evaluations are shown in Figure~\ref{fig:human interpretability evaluation}.
-Furthermore, Wilcoxon non-parametric tests were employed to analyze the differences in subjective perception scores for interpretability of intent.
-Pearson correlation coefficient analysis was then conducted to measure the impact of different conditions on participants' subjective ratings, categorized as no impact, minor impact, moderate impact, and significant impact~\cite{rettenmaier2021communication}.
-Descriptive statistical results are presented in Table\ref{tab:interpretability_results}.
+The interpretability of our strategy and comparative strategies was subjected to statistical analysis across various priority scenarios, as depicted in Fig.~\ref{fig:human interpretability evaluation}.
+The Wilcoxon non-parametric tests were used to compare subjective perception scores for interpretability, followed by Pearson correlation coefficient analysis to assess the impact of different scenarios on participants' perceptions.
+The results are summarized in Tab.\ref{tab:interpretability_results}.
+In the table,the values outside and inside the brackets in the Median and Mean columns represent the respective values for our strategy and the comparative strategy.

-From the comprehensive results in Figure~\ref{fig:human interpretability evaluation}, it is evident that the average interpretability of intent for our strategy surpasses that of the comparative strategies in all five priority scenarios.
-Except for the fuzzy scenario, where interpretability ranges from "general" to "somewhat clear," the interpretability for the remaining four scenarios is above the "somewhat clear" level.
-This indicates a significant enhancement in the ability of our interactive strategy to express implicit intent.
-In contrast, the comparative strategy achieves "somewhat clear" interpretability only in the straight-going priority scenario, while in other scenarios, it remains at the "general" level.